Records of Divide

-Decolonisation of the Indian subcontinent was also accompanied with redrawing of national boundaries.
+Decolonisation of the Indian subcontinent was also accompanied by the redrawing of national boundaries.
 The phenomenon did not just change the course of history but held some of the past hostage as well.
-TASAVUR MUSHTAQ reports on the fate of the records of the land people of Poonch on the Pakistani side of the LoC own but papers remained on the Indian side.
+Tasavur Mushtaq reports on the fate of the records of the land people of Poonch on the Pakistani side of the LoC own but papers remained on the Indian side.

 Relationship with land is one of the most lasting ones people can have.
-But when forces of history and tyranny divide homelands and people, a melancholic, sometimes agonizing time-ambiance envelope personal histories as well.
+But when forces of history and tyranny divide homelands and people, a melancholic, sometimes agonising time ambience envelopes personal histories as well.

-Apart from the intimate family connections, the divided people of Poonch, particularly on the Pakistani side of the LoC also had to suffer in a unique way.
+Apart from the intimate family connections, the divided people of Poonch, particularly on the Pakistani side of the LoC, also had to suffer uniquely.
 Two-thirds of the erstwhile principality of Poonch became a part of Pakistan-administered Kashmir (PaK).
-But their land records housed in an 18th century fort remained on the Indian side.
+But their land records, housed in an 18th-century fort, remained on the Indian side.

-So, owners on the Pakistani side had the land but records remained o the other side.
+So, owners on the Pakistani side had the land, but records remained on the other side.
 When the Chakan-da-Bagh crossing point was opened, applications slowly started landing up in the Fort record house or Muhafiz Khana.
 However, the disputed sovereignty of the Poonch people, like all of the citizens of the erstwhile Jammu and Kashmir, made it impossible for them to obtain their land revenue records.

-This record, almost held hostage in the Fort, has become the principle reasons people from the PaK side of Poonch to undertake the journey to the other side, besides of course meeting their relatives.
-This is one way how relations between New Delhi and Islamabad becomes a variable even for as simple a thing as obtaining revenue records of the land their respective clans own on the PaK side.
+This record, almost held hostage in the Fort, has become the principal reason people from the PaK side of Poonch undertake the journey to the other side, besides, of course, meeting their relatives.
+This is one way how relations between New Delhi and Islamabad become a variable, even for as simple a thing as obtaining revenue records of the land their respective clans own on the PaK side.

 From across the LoC, people have been waiting to reach this dark room for months and even years.
 “Since the principality was always ruled from Poonch, the records would always stay here and when 1947-48 divided Poonch, people on the other side of the line had the land but not the records that would sustain their occupation and ownership claims,” says a lawyer and a local politician Imtiaz Ahmad Banday.

-The process is no not easy for all.
-“Under the law, we can not deny requests for copies of the record but in case of citizens coming from PoK, we prefer seeking applications and issuing records to their hosts,” said Kifayat Hussain Sofi, the in-charge of the records.
+The process is not easy for all.
+“Under the law, we can not deny requests for copies of the record, but in case of citizens coming from PoK, we prefer seeking applications and issuing records to their hosts,” said Kifayat Hussain Sofi, the in-charge of the records.
 He believes the number of applications from across the LoC is significant.
-“I may not have the exact number but it is substantial because almost every family in Poonch has relations across.”
+“I may not have the exact number, but it is substantial because almost every family in Poonch has relations across.”

-Officials have started realizing the importance of preserving these records.
-“We are trying our level best to protect the records but there are a number of misls (sheets with the drawings) which have been eaten by moths,” Sofi said.
+Officials have started realising the importance of preserving these records.
+“We are trying our level best to protect the records, but there are several misls (sheets with the drawings) which have been eaten by moths,” Sofi said.

-To safeguard the data, Deputy Commissioner, according to Sofi, has sanctioned three lakh rupees.
-Currently spending money to hard-bind the records, the officials in the records room believe they will get some chemicals this year that will reduce the moth attacks on the precious record.
+To safeguard the data, the Deputy Commissioner, according to Sofi, has sanctioned three lakh rupees.
+Currently spending money to hard-bind the records, the officials in the records room believe they will get some chemicals this year that will reduce the moth attacks on the precious records.

 4 COMMENTS